 In a German study from 2014, the findings again showed that near sightedness was linked to more schooling.

 A new understanding of Binocular Vision issues shows that they are possibly the vital component when treating myopia and amblyopia.

 Surprisingly, there is no routine test for binocular vision for children in England, but, it is part of the routine testing in Wales, Scotland, and Northern Ireland.

 An editorial in Optometry and Vision Development in 2010 by Dominick M. Maino entitled ‘The Binocular Vision Dysfunction Pandemic’, not only mentions the predicted numbers of adults and children with binocular vision disorders for 2010 but also states that, despite the high number, there is a lack of diagnosis and effective treatment routines, or any national health strategy.

-Treatment – Standard Range of Eye Exercises – Eighty percent of learning comes through vision .
+Eighty per cent of learning comes through vision .
 Small and subtle errors in vision may play hugely damaging roles in this area.
-American studies have found that numbers of allegedly hyperactive kids were in fact suffering with poor eye teaming.
+American studies have found that numbers of allegedly hyperactive kids were in fact suffering from poor eye teaming.

 Historically, binocular vision dysfunction has been treated with patching.
 Records show this being used in the year 900 AD.
 Patching treats the eyes as two separate mechanical objects, with one that needs strengthening.
 Eyepatch – Wikipedia

 There has recently been a shift towards vision therapy, where the eyes are treated as working together to form one organ, which works in conjunction with the brain.
 The aim of the therapy is to strengthen the way the eyes and brain work together Hess and Thompson (2015) to ‘restore binocular fusion and stereopsis with an expected secondary consequence of improved vision of the amblyopic eye’.